thomasfinch/thomasfinch.github.io/_posts/2015-7-24-Hooking-C-Functions-At-Runtime.md

 ## Limitations

 One limitation of this method of hooking is that it requires the target function to be at least 5 bytes in size for a jump instruction to be inserted.
 That may seem like a silly restriction, but it's definitely possible to create functions that small (a single byte `ret` instruction, for example).
 I can't think of a way around this, after all it's hard to do much in a single byte.
-The most straightforward solution is just to not hook instructions smaller than 5 bytes.
+The most straightforward solution is just to not hook functions smaller than 5 bytes.

 Another problem I ran into was getting this code to work on Linux.
 For some reason, Linux consistently loaded the dynamic library at a high address, so high that the offset overflowed the 32 bits available to it.
 I don't think this is fixable while still using a jump instruction, since the maximum size an offset can be is 32 bits.
 However, the function could be hooked using another method - for example pushing the address of the replacement function onto the stack, then jumping to it with a `ret` instruction.
 This would take more space than simply using a jump, but it's the only idea I have at the moment.